ShashwatVv/SDES/README.md

 ## NOTE:
 This is not meant to be used in current stage of cryptographic advancements.
 It is meant for analysis purposes only.

+### Feature/initial-stubs
+- contains the protoypes of the subcomponents
+- Architecture flow would be added